 Education first requires candidates to hold a bachelor’s degree from an accredited university or college.
 You won’t need the degree to take the CFP exam, but you will need it for certification.
 CFP candidates also need further financial advisor education.
 This includes a college-level program of study in personal financial planning and a CFP Board-registered capstone course.
-If you already hold a higher business degree, a CFA, or CPA, you may be able to skip some of this requirement.
+If you already hold a higher business degree (CFA or CPA) you may be able to skip some of these requirements.

 Of course, taking classes isn’t everything.
-CFP Board requires candidates to prove they have 6,000 hours of professional experience in the field.
+The CFP Board requires candidates to prove they have 6,000 hours of professional experience in the field.
 Your experience may also qualify with at least 4,000 hours as an apprentice.
 However, there may be further requirements.

 In accordance with the next “E,” CFP candidates must take the CFP exam.
-To do this, you must have already completed and proved your completion of CFP Board coursework requirements.
+To do this, you must have already completed and proved your completion of the CFP Board coursework requirements.
 This computer-based exam lasts multiple days and includes over 150 multiple choice questions.
-The exam ensures that the candidate can retain their education and apply it to financial situations.
 Questions cover topics like professional conduct, communication, risk management and more.
 As of July 2022, the exam’s pass rate is 66%.

-Finally, CFP Board requires ethics.
-Certified financial planners must agree to the Board’s code of ethics and professional conduct.
+Finally, the CFP Board requires ethics.
+Certified financial planners must agree to the CFP Board’s code of ethics and professional conduct.
 They must apply this code in their practice.
 This means that certified financial planners must practice integrity, fairness, competence, confidentiality and objectivity.
 Advisors with the CFP certification have a fiduciary responsibility to act and advise in your best interests and not their own.

-Once a financial advisor has passed all “four e’s,” they may receive the prestigious title of CFP.
+Once a financial advisor has passed all “4 E’s,” they may receive the prestigious title of CFP.
 It’s good to keep in mind that even if you pass all four, the Board still holds the final say in whether a candidate earns the certification.